AEDR: Training-Free AI-Generated Image Attribution via Autoencoder Double-Reconstruction: Experiments and Results

 \subsection{Effectiveness}

-In this section, we evaluate the effectiveness of AEDR for origin attribution of AI-generated images from two perspectives: (1) distinguishing belonging images from those generated by other models; (2) distinguishing belonging images from real images.

-\textbf{Distinguishing \textit{Belonging Images} from \textit{Images Generated by Other Models}.} We first evaluate the effectiveness of the proposed method in distinguishing belonging images from those generated by different models.
-We compare our method against existing reconstruction-based approaches, RONAN~\cite{RONAN} and LatentTracer~\cite{LatentTracer}, to assess efficiency.
-All methods are tested on the same evaluation dataset in 8 models.
+\textbf{Distinguishing Belonging Images from Images Generated by Other Models.} We compare our method against existing reconstruction-based passive attribution approaches, RONAN~\cite{RONAN} and LatentTracer~\cite{LatentTracer}, to assess efficiency.
+All methods are tested on the same evaluation dataset across 8 models.
 For fair comparison, all baselines use official open source implementations.

 The experimental results are shown in Table \ref{table-1}, where \( \mathcal{M}_1 \) represents the target model and \( \mathcal{M}_2 \) denotes other models.
 Our method achieves an average attribution accuracy of 95.1\%, substantially outperforming RONAN and LatentTracer, which achieve 50.3\% and 70.4\%, respectively.
 While LatentTracer attains over 90\% accuracy on models such as SD1.5, SD2base, and KD2.1, its performance degrades significantly on the remaining five models.
-The underlying reason is that when the target model is SD1.5, SD2base, and KD2.1, the reconstruction loss is on the order of \(10^{-3}\), whereas for stronger models such as FLUX~\cite{FLUX}, the reconstruction loss decreases to approximately \(10^{-5}\) (see Figure~\ref{fig-gr-re} and Appendix~\ref{app-6}).
+The underlying reason is that when the target model is SD1.5, SD2base, and KD2.1, the reconstruction loss is on the order of \(10^{-4}\), whereas for stronger models such as FLUX, the reconstruction loss decreases to approximately \(10^{-5}\) (see Figure~\ref{fig-gr-re} and Sections 1 to 3 of the Technical Appendix).
 And LatentTracer lacks any mechanism to calibrate the intrinsic complexity of images, resulting in substantial overlap between the distributions of belonging and non‑belonging images, and thus a high false positive rate (FPR).
-These findings highlight the robustness of AEDR, which improves attribution accuracy by 24.7\% over the strongest baseline, particularly on state-of-the-art latent generative models.
+These findings highlight the robustness of AEDR, which improves attribution accuracy by 24.7\% over the strongest baseline.